 The options listed above are for betting on individual games, but gamblers can also wager on NCAA futures.
 Rather than betting on an individual game, futures offer gamblers the opportunity to bet on the eventual National Champion, conference champions, or the number of wins that a team will accrue during the regular season.

 There are also futures bets available on postseason awards, such as the Heisman Trophy.
-Here is a rundown of the favorites on FanDuel Sportsbook to win the 2019-2020 Heisman Trophy before the season:
+Here is a rundown of the favorites to win the 2023 Heisman Trophy:

-Odds on futures bets will change throughout the season if a key player gets hurt, or a contender upsets another contender.
-Since only four teams have a shot at the National Title in the CFB Playoff format, teams that start to fall out of the playoff picture will suddenly have very long odds.
+Odds on futures bets will change throughout the season if a key player gets hurt or if a contender loses.
+Since the CFB season is short, one loss can very suddenly change odds.

 There is also a futures section on most books where you bet the conference champion.
-The FBS conferences on books are the AAC, ACC, Big 10, Big 12, C-USA, MAC, MWC, Pac 12, and SEC.
-While most of these conferences have several contenders with relatively even odds, top-heavy conferences such as the Mountain West will have perennial powerhouse Boise State as more likely than not to win the conference.
-Alabama is also expected to win the SEC for the fifth time in six years.
+The FBS conferences on books are the AAC, ACC, Big Ten, Big 12, C-USA, MAC, MWC, Pac 12, and SEC.
+Most of these conferences have several contenders with relatively even odds, but others like the SEC may only feature two teams like Georgia and Alabama while the rest fall into the longshot category.

 Strategies differ when betting on individual games versus futures.
 Timing is of paramount importance when betting futures, since you can effectively “buy low” on a player or team that’s struggling early in the season and get much better odds.
 Taking a futures bet towards the end of the season when the Heisman candidates are pretty much solidified will not be very profitable.
 Game lines are much more simple in terms of betting before the opening kickoff, or taking advantage of “live betting” in states where online gambling is legal and available.